PJXIO-Dev/opencv-project1/README.md

 The command regenerates `Project_1_object_detection_traffic_light.ipynb` programmatically using `nbformat`.
 Open the notebook in JupyterLab or VS Code and execute the cells sequentially.
-Each code cell invokes the CLI via subprocess calls (no in-notebook imports from the Python module), so the workflow remains isolated yet reproducible.
-Omit `--overwrite` to keep an existing notebook untouched.
+The first code cell installs all dependencies via `pip`, the dataset cell synthesises `data.yaml`, and a preview cell renders a few training images with their YOLO bounding boxes.
+Training, validation, and inference cells call the CLI through subprocesses, keeping the workflow isolated yet reproducible.
+Update the configuration cell to point `MODEL_PATH`, `WEIGHTS_PATH`, and other variables to your own files, and omit `--overwrite` to keep an existing notebook untouched.